Navigating Your Initial Consultation

 I realize you’re service oriented and you want people to like you.
 However, stand your ground.
 By doing so, you establish a healthy boundary with your new client.

+How often do you agree to something and then regret your response?
 Saying “yes” when you mean “no” causes resentment.
 Plus, this lower your profits.

 Ready for some discount alternatives?
 Follow these 5 strategies to create your new response to discounts:

 - Prepay option.
 Offer your clients an incentive to prepay in full.
 With this pricing option, you get paid before you do the work.

 - Introductory offer.
 Create an introductory special for new clients.
 They start with a specific low-risk offer.
 The rest of your services; however, remain at your regular rate.